PauloRicardo56/FreeKick/README.md

 # FreeKick
-Project made for WWDC20 scholarship, but...
+Project made for WWDC20 scholarship.

 An interactive scene of a free kick taken from a football (soccer) game.